sainikh/RecylerveiwInFragment/README.md

 PLease go through this link for more info  :
 ## https://developer.android.com/guide/navigation/navigation-getting-started

-Geeks for Geeks also provides a breaf overview of how to implement this its good if can go through it
+Geeks for Geeks also provides a breaf overview of how to implement this. its good if can go through it once.
 ## https://www.geeksforgeeks.org/view-binding-in-android-jetpack/
 * First implement